 How to Lower Your Costs

-Assessment fees are often passed at cost, and as such are non-negotiable.
+Processors often pass assessments to you at cost, and they’re non-negotiable.
 However, there are other ways to lower your overall processing costs.
 The most effective way is to lower the markup you pay to a processor.
 Businesses that try CardFellow save an average of 40% on processing by selecting a processor through our competitive processing marketplace.